-It doesn’t offer live classes or instructor-led workouts, but with plenty to follow along to for free, the app has become very popular.
+It doesn’t offer live classes or instructor-led workouts, but with plenty of yoga poses and workouts to follow along to for free, the app has become very popular.

 Yoga Daily Workout provides clear instructions on how to do different poses, so especially if you’re a beginner, this will help introduce you to new moves.

 Although the app is free, to unlock all features requires an in-app purchase of $2.99/month.

 We selected Yoga Daily Workout because it is more of a traditional yoga app in terms of price and features.
 It doesn’t include instructor live classes or advanced tech, but the price point is likely going to attract a wider audience than more premium yoga apps.